dahlia/fedify/docs/manual/federation.md

 *This API is available since Fedify 0.5.0.*

-The `~FederationParameters.queue` property is a `MessageQueue` instance that the `Federation` object uses to maintain the queue of outgoing activities.
-If you don't provide this option, activities will not be queued and will be sent immediately.
+The `~FederationOptions.queue` property is a `MessageQueue` instance that the `Federation` object uses to maintain the queue of incoming and outgoing activities.
+If you don't provide this option, activities will not be queued and will be processed immediately.

 `MessageQueue` is an abstract interface that represents a message queue.
 For now, Fedify provides two built-in implementations of `MessageQueue`, which